hochgenug/BADW/README.md

 ### TODO :
  * Auto close UTB tab if download start.
  * Add options to disable added features per website
- * Improve the css of the check button for betaseries